ygboucherk/prima-pool-server/docs/protocol/tunnel.md

 - It is **removed from the waitlist** — it can't be assigned work while offline.
 - On the next heartbeat, it is **re-added to the waitlist** with the same identity.
 No re-registration.
-- If the worker was serving in an active cluster, it is excluded from new assignments (v0).
+- **If the worker was serving in an active cluster, the cluster is dissolved**: the model no longer fits in the remaining members' memory, so the server returns **all** members to the waitlist (online members stay eligible; see [assignment.md](assignment.md#cluster-dissolution)).
-  Eviction / rebalancing of active members is v1 (see [churn.md](churn.md)).

 **Grace period**: a heartbeat re-adds a worker to the waitlist, but the worker is not immediately assignable.
 The server waits a short **assignable grace period** (default 5 s) after the first